rsergio07/SRE-Exercises/exercises/exercise4/README.md

 ## Accessing the Kubernetes Dashboard

-Minikube includes a built-in dashboard for managing Kubernetes resources visually.
-Launch the dashboard using:
+Launch the Kubernetes dashboard:

 ```bash
 minikube dashboard
 ```

-> **Note:** This command locks the terminal.
-Open a new terminal to continue working while the dashboard is open.
+> **Note:** Open a new terminal for further commands while the dashboard runs.

 ---

 ## Deploying the Application

-In this exercise, the deployment and service YAML files are already created in the `exercise4` directory.
+The necessary YAML files for the deployment and service are already present in the `exercise4` directory.

 ### Deployment YAML

-The `deployment.yaml` defines the application's deployment, including the number of replicas and the container image used.
-It is configured to deploy the `cguillenmendez/sre-abc-training-python-app` image.
+The `deployment.yaml` defines the application's deployment, including replicas and container image.

 ### Service YAML

-The `service.yaml` configures the Kubernetes Service to expose the application using a NodePort.
+The `service.yaml` exposes the application using a NodePort.

 ### Steps to Deploy